Cedar Valley, Bell County, Texas

 Cedar Valley is an unincorporated community in Bell County, in the U.S. state of Texas.
-According to the Handbook of Texas, only 4 people lived in the community in 2000.
+According to the Handbook of Texas, only four people lived in the community in 2000.
 It is located within the Killeen-Temple-Fort Hood metropolitan area.

 History

 Cedar Valley had several churches.
-It had only two churches, several scattered homes, and an air strip in 1990 and had a population of only 4 through 2000.
+It had only two churches, several scattered homes, and an air strip in 1990 and had a population of only four through 2000.

 Geography

 Cedar Valley is located on Farm to Market Road 2843, 13 mi southeast of Killeen in southwestern Bell County.

 Education

-In 1903, Cedar Valley had a school that served 44 students and remained in operation in 1948.
+In 1903, Cedar Valley had a school that served 44 students and remained in operation until 1948.
 Today, the community is served by the Salado Independent School District.